 Don’t use technical jargon.
 Shy away from using terms and abbreviations that those outside your industry will not understand.
 Keep your prospects interested by using simple words to describe complicated ideas they can easily comprehend.

 Don’t compare yourself to other big names.
 Be original in explaining who you are and what you offer.
 Saying you’re the “SoulCycle of yoga” or the “Uber of shipping” only dilutes your brand and understates your company’s unique qualities.
 You don’t want to leave your audience confused about who you are.

 Don’t use too much text.
-The average attention span for humans is only 8 seconds — even less than a goldfish’s.
-Help your audience retain information about your product by breaking down your text down into smaller blocks that are easy to digest.
+The average human attention span is only 8 seconds — even less than a goldfish’s.
+Help your audience retain information about your product by breaking down your text into smaller blocks that are easy to digest.